MapReduce Quick Explanation

 Goodbye from Hadoop

-These could represent two simple text files on two separate data nodes in HDFS.
-If we use MapReduce to get an aggregated word count, here is how it would play out.
+These are two simple text files stored on separate data nodes within HDFS.
+Here's how you might use MapReduce to compute the total word count:

 Node 1